 Today we are, once again, taking on Smoked Turkey Big Green Egg style.
 It seems like only yesteryear that we posted our original take on Smoked Turkey on the Big Green Egg.
+We’ve included our original take on turkey below.
 One thing is for sure: time sure flies when you’re having fun!
 One of the things we love about the Big Green Egg is the journey of improving upon great finds.
 We love trying to understand a recipe and iterate to find better ways of doing it.
 Since our original smoked turkey post we’ve tried our hand at a few other Smoked Turkey recipes on the BGE.
 We’ve experienced a broad range of results including amazing results and utter failures.

 Today we are happy to report on one of our successes.
 We are certainly delighted with one recipe in particular that stood out.
 This post is an homage to the Killer Hogs and the smoked turkey on the Big Green Egg as published by Malcom Reed in November of 2015.